lunar-gg/sharkkey/README.md

 ## Resonably secure encryption

+Changelog 7/17/23 13~ :
+* TOTP (Time-based one time password) (example: Google Authentacater)
+* Completely removed all MD5 ussage to be safe against collision attacks

 Changelog 7/17/23 12~ :
 * Added --copy & --string that allows copying results to clipboard, and encrypting and decrypting of strings instead of files.